Identifying Click Spam Deterministically

 So how do we tackle Click Spam deterministically?

-There are two main tests that are carried on any campaign to identify Click Spam and its impact.
+Two main tests are carried out on any campaign to identify Click Spam and its impact.

 i) Click-Install Time Series